Susan Saint James: Career

 In her mid-40s, Saint James retired after Kate & Allie ended.
 In addition to motherhood (her second-youngest son was born during the fourth season of Kate & Allie), she has been an active volunteer with the Special Olympics (an organization she began actively supporting in 1972).
-She has served on the Special Olympics board and was Civitan International's celebrity chairperson for their Special Olympics involvement.
-She also is a board member of the Telluride Foundation.
+She has served on the Special Olympics board, and represented Civitan International for the Special Olympics as their celebrity chairperson.
+She is a board member of the Telluride Foundation.

-In 1998, Saint James, her sister Mercedes Dewey and friend Barrie Johnson founded "Seedling and Pip", a baby gift basket business.
+In 1998, Saint James, her sister Mercedes Dewey, and friend Barrie Johnson founded Seedling and Pip, a baby gift basket business.
 Saint James occasionally has emerged from retirement to appear in television series guest roles, such as the mother of (her real-life niece) Christa Miller in the first season of The Drew Carey Show, and ten years later, as a defense attorney on the February 28, 2006, episode of Law & Order: Special Victims Unit.
-She also starred in a Warner Theatre (Torrington, Connecticut) 1999 production of The Miracle Worker.
+She starred in a 1999 production of The Miracle Worker at the Warner Theatre in Torrington, Connecticut.
 On June 11, 2008, Saint James was honored with a star on the Hollywood Walk of Fame.